SpendNode Rating for Tria Premium Card

 |---|---|---|---|---|

-At higher balances, the yield starts to rival the cashback itself.
-A $20,000 idle balance earning 10% adds $2,000/year - nearly matching the $2,160 in cashback from $3,000/month spending.
+At higher balances, the yield can outweigh the cashback itself.
+A $20,000 idle balance earning 10% adds $2,000/year - now more than the $1,380 in capped cashback (net of the 0.5% fee) from $3,000/month spending.
 The combination makes Premium progressively more valuable as your wallet balance grows.

 Your $250 annual fee: Non-refundable.
 This is your primary guaranteed financial exposure, and it is the highest among Tria tiers.